Hyperling/HealthProtocol/ebook.md

 Would you like to wake up feeling energetic without any type of coffee or tea?

-- Consistent bedtimes.
-Can be a literal time on a clock but sunset works best biologically.
+- Practice consistent bedtimes.
+It can be a literal time on a clock but sunset works best biologically.
-- No electronic screens after sunset, or at least within 30 minutes to an hour before you plan to get in bed.
+- Do not use electronic screens after sunset, or at least within 30 minutes to an hour before you plan to get in bed.
     - Use dark themed apps and run an app for a blue light filtration AKA red shift AKA night light.
-- If having issues falling asleep, diabetes reversing doctor Neal Barnard recommends having a small carbohydrate snack, such as a few pieces of bread with nothing on them.
+- If you're having issues falling asleep, diabetes reversing doctor Neal Barnard recommends having a small carbohydrate snack, such as a few pieces of bread with nothing on them.
 I do that or sometimes drink a little maple syrup.
+- Keep a window cracked at night so that fresh air can get inside.
+This is something I did even in the heat of summer or chill of winter.
+I now prefer to sleep outdoors entirely.
 - It is best not to wake up to an alarm in the morning.
-An emergency alarm set at the last possible time you can wake is acceptable as long as you plan t go to bed to wake up in advance of the time.
+An emergency alarm set at the last possible time you can wake is acceptable as long as you plan t go to bed to wake up in advance of that time.
-    - There are of course exceptions to this, such as needing to wake up at a time you'd normally be sleeping, but in that case it would also be important to analyze why health-harming activities are being purposefully planned.
+    - There are of course exceptions to this, such as needing to wake up at a time you'd normally be sleeping, but in that case it would also be important to analyze why health-harming activities are purposefully being planned.
 - I do not use a pillow and it resolved most my neck, shoulder, and back pains.
 I did this on my own though after giving up on a pillow and not buying another.
 I'm a side sleeper too, and do not rest on my arm, hair, hands, etc. My head / face is on the same surface and same level as my shoulder.
     - I'm unsure if this would help others as I have not met anyone who's tried.
 - I also find that firm surfaces give me a greater feeling of rest in the morning.
 My favorite mattress ever was a piece of OSB plywood with 2 single folded comforters on top as a cushion.